Oil Rises On Stimulus Hopes, But Gains Capped By Covid

 He expects Iraq will raise its production capacity to 7 million bpd in the next five to six years, from around 5 million bpd now.

-Jabbar's optimism over oil's future flies in the face of analytical worries over rising infection rates but is in keeping with other industry developments, to wit: ConocoPhillips' announcement Monday that it would buy Concho Resources Inc. for about $9.7 billion in stock proves that rumours about shale's death were greatly exaggerated, according to David Fickling, a commodities columnist for Bloomberg.
+Jabbar's optimism over oil's future flies in the face of analytical worries over rising infection rates but is in keeping with some other industry developments, to wit: ConocoPhillips' announcement Monday that it would buy Concho Resources Inc. for about $9.7 billion in stock suggests that rumours about shale's death were greatly exaggerated, according to David Fickling, a commodities columnist for Bloomberg.

 In noting other recent acquisitions such as Devon Energy Corp. buying WPX Energy for $2.56 billion in shares, Fickling wrote, "Life is much more manageable in the range of $40 a barrel than many would have expected a few months ago.